 That was such a weird feeling.
 It felt like a wave of doom was spreading over me.
 That’s the only way to describe it.
 It was frightening as I felt the drug work but as soon as I registered it working, my heart started again.
 It was a split second event.
 I can’t explain it other than to say, I don’t want to have it again.

 I was born with my condition and the doctor pointed out that for me to get as old as I did without having a serious episode was quite something, as it usually presents itself during puberty.
-With the benefit of hindsight, I can see that I have had episodes before, particularly both times that I was in labour when my heart rated was higher than that of my daughters.
+Especially given that I had had two pregnancies and labours.
+With the benefit of hindsight, I can see that I have had episodes before, particularly both times that I was in labour when my heart rate was higher than that of my daughters.
 Both times, I kept setting the heart rate monitor off.

 I take comfort from the fact that I managed so long without being aware of the condition, as it can at times dominate my thoughts.
 I am constantly aware of my heart rate and notice every little change, most of which are normal but make me slightly anxious.
 I have to take daily medication and a side effect is exhaustion.
 To be honest, it doesn’t really stop the palpitations and flutters, I get them almost daily, but I don’t want to up the dosage.
 I can’t possibly feel any more exhausted.